BP, Conoco back Skyonic plant to turn CO2 into products

 While funding from the two oil companies may only be in the millions of dollars, it supports a novel method of capturing carbon and turning a profit at the same time, Joe Jones, Skyonic's founder and chief executive, said in Reuters telephone interview from London on Monday.

-The patented process, which received Department of Energy grants a few years ago, would be deployed at a plant near Capitol Aggregates Inc in San Antonio, Texas, to offset 225,000 metric tons (248,020 tons) of CO2 every year once it starts up in 2014, he said.
+The patented process, which received Department of Energy grants a few years ago, would be deployed at a plant near Capitol Aggregates Inc in San Antonio, Texas, to offset 225,000 tonnes of CO2 every year once it starts up in 2014, he said.

-That compares with the 1 million metric tons capacity of an Air Products & Chemicals Inc project at a Valero refinery in Texas, due to start next year.
+That compares with the 1 million tonnes capacity of an Air Products & Chemicals Inc project at a Valero refinery in Texas, due to start next year.
 CO2 captured at that $431 million project will be blasted into a depleted field underground to help Denbury Resources extract more oil.

 Early investors in his Austin, Texas-based company include Silicon Valley billionaire Carl Berg and Zachary Corp, owner of the Capital Aggregates cement plant.